-It is important that the equipment is in good condition, but for a safe practice several factors that are largely dependent on the skier himself must also be taken into account.
+The equipment must be in good condition, but for safe practice, several factors that are largely dependent on the skier himself must also be taken into account.
 Fitness, the use of appropriate material and warm-up are very important aspects for the safety of athletes visiting our slopes.

 Before you put your skis on, it is important to be informed on the weather forecast and snow conditions.
 Carrying a map of the resort in your pocket is highly recommended.
-Do not forget that only slopes which are open are secure and controlled.
+Do not forget that only open slopes are secure and controlled.

 Get the right equipment adapted to your technical level and physical conditions.
 To limit risks, ensure a good adjustment of ski bindings.
 Wear authorized equipment and seek professional advice.

 The effort, high altitudes and the sun are factors to be considered.
 Do not underestimate them.
 It is important to warm up before the activity, measure your effort and properly hydrate.

 It's great to wear a helmet.
 The head is one of the most exposed parts in sliding sports.
 It is important to wear ski goggles and sunglasses on the snow, as UV rays may damage your eyes.
 Taking out an insurance policy would be an advantage.
 No one should ski or snowboard alone.

 Slow down on the areas for beginners, near the lifts, at the end of the slopes and at junctions.
 Adjust your speed according to your own skiing or snowboarding level, the snow conditions and the visibility on the slopes.